beccaepa/beccaepa.github.io/_research/2023-12-22-self-reporting.md

 <!--Abstract-->

 As AI systems become more advanced and widely deployed, there will likely be increasing debate over whether AI systems could have conscious experiences, desires, or other states of potential moral significance.
-It is important to inform these discussions with empirical evidence to the extent possible.